grafana/developer-advocacy/projects/Grafana Office Hours/GOH 26 - How to do continuous profiling right, with Grafana Pyroscope & Ryan Perry.md

 	- Features
 		- Ingest profiles from Pyroscope agent AND other agents
 		- Can also ingest ad hoc profiles
-		- Exports metrics to Prometheus (when )
+		- Exports metrics to Prometheus (when should we do this?)
 		- Pyroscope Agents
 	- What do you need to use Pyroscope?
 		- Instrumentation